About This Video

 ONE LORD – Jesus Christ – BY WHOM are all things and we BY Him

-The way I understand this, God, who is the Father, gave us His beloved Son, His very word made flesh in the Body of Mary, who “fulfilled” all things on our behalf, from the heaven of heavens to the lowest parts of the earth and BY whom all who receive Him in faith are made righteous Sons and Daughters of God.
+In the face of passages describing the descension and ascension, what does this mean?
+The way I understand it, God, who is the Father, gave us His beloved Son, His very word made flesh in the Body of Mary, who “fulfilled” all things on our behalf, from the heaven of heavens to the lowest parts of the earth.
+Through Him, all who receive Him in faith are made righteous Sons and Daughters of God.

-Speaking of God, Paul wrote in Ephesians 1:19 (which we covered)
+Speaking of God, Paul wrote in Ephesians 1:19:

 “And what is the exceeding greatness of his power to us-ward who believe, according to the working of his mighty power,